 WHAT TO SEE IN GALLE IN SRI LANKA?
 IS GALLE WORTH VISITING?
 DAY TRIP TO GALLE?

-Galle is the third largest city in Sri Lanka, located in the south of the island, less than 1 hour drive from Mirissa or Weligama.
+Galle is the third largest city in Sri Lanka, located in the south of the island, less than 1-hour drive from Mirissa or Weligama.
 Galle is a magnificent fortified city that you must absolutely visit during your trip to the south of Sri Lanka.

 Here is a glimpse of what Galle looks like:

-WHAT TO SEE IN GALLE?
+BEST THINGS TO SEE IN GALLE?